Planning for the Future

 07. Blood Pressure

-Blood pressure control can go very awry in MSA.
-For those people with MSA who...
+Blood pressure control can be problematic in MSA.
+For those people with MSA who have...

 08. Breathing Difficulties

-Overtime people with MSA are unable to exercise to a level that induces deep breathing,...
+Overtime people with MSA are unable to exercise to a level that creates deep breathing,...

 09. Towards the end